thenerdery/dot-net-standards/IOC.md

 * Using constructor injection can lead to a class having many (>5) parameters which is often an indication of violating the Single Repository Principle.
 The facade pattern can help with this where a single class is used to aggregate several dependencies into a single class.
 This is RECOMMENDED in cases where a class begins to exhibit a large number of dependencies.

-* Autofac dependency configuration SHOULD be centralized as much as is possible, however if a project needs to maintain its own dependencies (such as a service level class) this should be done in a single class.
-Use of Autofac [modules](http://autofac.readthedocs.org/en/latest/configuration/modules.html) SHOULD be considered for organization.
+* Autofac dependency configuration SHOULD be centralized as much as is possible, however if a project needs to maintain its own dependencies (such as a service level class) this SHOULD be done in a single class.
+Use of Autofac [modules](http://autofac.readthedocs.org/en/latest/configuration/modules.html) can be considered for organization.

 * Within an autofac configuration class areas or like objects SHOULD be grouped together into functions.
 ```